A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Discussion

 \section{Discussion}

-Our results show only 4.02\% of reported URLs are addressed by web hosts, and 10.32\% of reported URLs are deindexed by Google Search in the crucial 48-hour window.
+Our results show only 5.39\% of reported non-commercial NCIM URLs are addressed by web hosts, and 52.27\% of reported URLs are deindexed by Google Search in the crucial 48-hour window.
 This indicates major delays in addressing NCIM, leaving harmful content accessible for extended periods.
 Moreover, while deindexing may reduce visibility, it does not remove the content from the hosting site.
-Notably, the worst offenders for non-commercial content in the last two years are smaller websites.
+Notably, the worst offenders for non-commercial content within our sample from the last two years are smaller websites.
 We discuss the need for legislation focused on NCIM specifically, as well as the challenges associated with enforcing such legislation for smaller websites.
 We also reflect on emerging challenges presented by deepfake NCIM.